eryjus/cba-elements/Journal.md

 To complete this test, I was required to comment out the MySQL code, so they are not coexisting at the moment.
 I need to resolve that as well.
 This turned out to be just as simple as starting the MySQL server.

+---

+Having committed this code, I now need to lay out this applicaiton and build out the UI.
+Since I am not familiar with Qt, this may take some time and some research.

+OK, so I have found the class reference on the web for Qt.
+It is found here: http://doc.qt.io/archives/qt-4.8/classes.html.

+With this, I believe I have all I need to start constructing the application framework.
+The key here for me is going to be keeping the view separated from the controller.

+I was able to get an application window and a menu set up.
+The menu options do not do anything at the moment.

+I think this is a good point to commit the code again today.

+---